JJscott/mkdocs-test/docs/ja/cr/08-keywords.md

 #### If go again is an ability of a non-attack layer on the stack, the controlling player gains 1 action point after all other resolution abilities have resolved.[[rule:resolve_go_again]]

-#### If go again is an ability of an attack on the active chain link, the controlling player gains 1 action point at the beginning of the Resolution Step of combat.[[rule:combat_go_again]]
+#### If go again is an ability of an attack on the active chain link, the controlling player gains 1 action point at the beginning of the Resolution Step of combat.[[rule:chain_link_resolution]]

 #### An object cannot have more than one "go again" ability.
 If an effect would give the "go again" ability to an object that already has the "go again" ability, then that part of the effect fails.